wanzhuz/delivery-service/README.md

 rent location to loc is also provided in the parameter: dist and it needs to be added to the truck’s mileage attribute for record keeping.
 - getPackagesIds(self): return a Python list of the ids of the packages in self.packages.

+#### Delivery
+We say a <strong>map</strong> is an undirected and weighted graph G, represented as a Python list of tuples for the edges and their weights in the graph.
+Each tuple (u, v, w) in G means there is an edge from vertex u to vertex v such that the weight of the edge is w.
+Since the graph is undirected, you also need to consider the edge from v to u with weight w.
+Given a path $v_1, v_2, ..., v_n$ from location $v_1$ to location $v_n$, we say the weight of the path or the distance from $v_1$ to $v_n$ taking the path is the sum of the weight of all the edges on the path.

+Assumptions:
+- The map is connected, i.e., there is at least one path between any two locations.
+- The weight for every edge is non-negative.

+Given a map with multiple post service offices, deliver all packages in all of the offices to their correct addresses.
+We write a function deliveryService function with 3 inputs:
+- a map G;
+- a truck truck;
+- a Python list of packages that include all the packages involved

+The output is a pair (deliveredTo, stops), where
+- deliveredTo is a Python dictionary with keys being package ids (NOT packages) and values being addresses, such that deliveredTo[id] = addr means the package with id id is delivered to addr
+- tops is a Python list that contains all the stops the truck made in order.

+Lastly, implement BFS and DFS algorithms with the post service office being the source.
+Specifically, write two functions bfs and dfs.
+The input for each of the functions includes
+- the map G;
+- the post service office office.
+The output is a Python dictionary called path with keys being locations in G such that the value path[loc] for loc is the path from office to loc computed from the corresponding algorithm.
+Also, path[office] = [office].
+The path from the office to each location can be reconstructed from the order of the locations visited.